 String theory is probably one of the wildest theories that has ever come out of science.

 But to verify any theory, we need to design and run experiments.
-At the beginning of modern science, a person like Galileo could build their own instruments by hand and discover new things about the universe.
+At the beginning of modern science in the 17th Century, a person like Galileo could build their own instruments by hand and discover new things about the universe.

-At the cutting edge right now is the Large Hadron Collider, or LHC.
-It’s a facility so expensive (at $4.75 billion USD to build and $1 billion per year in running costs) that it requires the collaboration and funding from over 100 countries to keep it running.
+At the cutting edge of current science is the Large Hadron Collider, or LHC.
+It’s a facility so expensive (at $4.75 billion USD to build and $1 billion per year in running costs) that it requires the collaboration and funding from 100+ countries to keep it running.

+Originally posted 2018-12-05 19:55:33.
 Republished by Blog Post Promoter